-Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a competitive grant program of the U.S. Department of Education that increases the number of low-income students who are prepared to enter and succeed in post secondary education.
-The program serves at least one grade level of students, beginning no later than the 7th grade, following them through high school graduation and their first year in college.
-GEAR UP provides critical early college awareness and support activities like tutoring, mentoring, academic preparation, financial education and college scholarships to improve access to higher education for low income, minority and disadvantaged first-generation students and their families.
-GEAR UP funds are also used to provide college scholarships to low-income students.
+Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) is a competitive grant program of the U.S. Department of Education that focuses on increasing the number of low-income students who are prepared to enter and succeed in post-secondary education.
+The program serves at least one grade level of students, beginning no later than the seventh grade, and follows the cohort through their first year of college.
+GEAR UP provides critical early college awareness and intervention services like tutoring, mentoring, academic preparation, financial education and college scholarships to improve access to higher education for low income, minority, disadvantaged first-generation students.

 GEAR UP EMU offers an enrichment agenda for our professional partners and parents as well.
 Those initiatives include: